 Knippelsbro 2, 1400 København K

-I almost don’t want to share this one as it is my new favorite in town.
+I almost don’t want to share this one as it is one of my favorites in town.
 I have loved the funky green towers that sit watch over the Copenhagen Harbor on the Knippelsbro (Knippels Bridge) ever since I moved here.
 Built in the 1920’s, they are icons of the city to me.
-Now, they are open to the public.
-Or one is.
-You are now invited to enter the Culture Tower (Kulturtårnet) for food, drinks, art installations, pop-up dinners and more.
+And they’re open to the public.
+Or at least one is.
+Climb up the Culture Tower (Kulturtårnet) for food, drinks, art installations, pop-up dinners and more.
 Tiny foldable tables and stools at the top afford marvelous views of the comings and goings in the canal below.
 There is a 20dkk entrance fee, added to your bill.
 But it is worth it.
 With organic wines and local craft beer, the Kulturtårnet is a crazy cool place to toast the city this summer.
 Tell Malthe I said hej!

 Mon, Tues & holidays closed

 Ofelia Plads has plenty going for it.
 A perfect place for a dip in the clean clear Copenhagen canal, bring your towel and plop right down.
 Luftkastellet offers a few beers on tap, chilled rosé and a selection of cocktails.
 The ubiquitous Aperol spritz is always one of them.
 Food carts station themselves nearby to satisfy your tasties.
 From wood-fired pizza, to tacos to sliders and seafood.
 Ofelia Plads also sponsors events throughout the summer, like live music, dancing, kayak water polo competitions and more.
 Check their events page to see what’s on when.